I get anxious — a lot.

 - Your mind will drift and you’ll forget what you’re doing.
 Then you’ll be back to your regular breathing.
 Be patient and nice to yourself, and simply start over as many times as you need to.

 - Gradually increase the length on your timer.
-After a few sessions, go for 2 minutes, then 3 minutes, then 4 minutes, etc. If 4 minutes seems like forever, go back to 3.
+After a few sessions, go for 2 minutes, then 3 minutes, then 4 minutes, etc. If 4 minutes seems like forever, go back to step 3.

 Here’s another deep breathing technique…